Skip to main content

 TNF-α, for instance, can directly promote osteoclast differentiation and activity.
 It also amplifies RANKL signaling, making osteoclast precursors more sensitive to its effects.
 The stress-induced elevation of cortisol, while often considered anti-inflammatory in acute scenarios, can lead to glucocorticoid resistance in immune cells with chronic exposure, paradoxically allowing for a persistent pro-inflammatory state.

-Therefore, a person experiencing chronic stress and hormonal decline is subjected to a “perfect storm” for ∞ high cortisol, high catecholamines, and high pro-inflammatory cytokines all converging on the RANKL/OPG pathway to maximize bone resorption.
+Therefore, a person experiencing chronic stress and hormonal decline is subjected to a “perfect storm” for bone loss ∞ high cortisol, high catecholamines, and high pro-inflammatory cytokines all converging on the RANKL/OPG pathway to maximize bone resorption.

 Stress-induced hormones and inflammatory molecules work together, creating a synergistic attack on the skeletal system.